7 Useful Tips for Teaching Immigration to Elementary Students

 - UNHCR: Teaching materials about refugees, asylum, migration and statelessness

 If you have parents who are unsure how to talk about immigration with their child, you can of course share this page.
 This TIME article also goes into a lot of detail about how to talk to children about immigration.
-It could be a useful resource to give to parents if they are not sure how to approach the topic with their child.
 In the article, journalist Carey Wallace talks to Professor William Perez for tips on starting a conversation with children on this complex issue.